-Austral continues to collaborate with a range of stakeholders in the fishing industry, including global fishing industry coalitions, inter-governmental agencies and eNGOs on a range of topics, including best practice fisheries management, science to support fisheries management, and contemporary environmental and compliance issues.
+Austral continues to collaborate with a range of stakeholders in the fishing industry, including global fishing industry coalitions, inter-governmental agencies and eNGOs on a range of topics such as best practice fisheries management, science to support fisheries management, and contemporary environmental and compliance issues.

 We’ve invested heavily in new fishing gear that substantially reduces by-catch (untargeted species unintentionally caught during fishing) thus reducing our impact on a wide range of threatened marine species and seabirds.
 Healthy marine ecosystems rely on a delicate balance of species inter-dependence.
 We are committed to keeping this balance in check.

-With our eyes to the future of sustainable seafood, we have recently invested over $50 million to develop and build a new, world-class fishing vessel for our Southern Ocean fleet: FV Cape Arkona.
+With sustainability driving both our short and long term decisions, we have recently invested over $50 million to develop and build a new, world-class fishing vessel for our Southern Ocean fleet: FV Cape Arkona.

 Innovative new engine and gearbox design will substantially reduce fuel consumption, making it possible for the Cape Arkona to stay at sea longer, travel further and require fewer trips to port for refuelling.
 This helps to substantially reduce our carbon emissions and our operating costs.
 The Cape Arkona is a new generation of fishing vessel, built to embody the core values of our business and our focus on sustainability.